ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

    - `https://development-url`
    - `http://localhost:4200`

-Log in to your newly-created Connect instance using the credentials that you set up above in step #3.
+Log in to your Connect instance using the admin credentials that you set up when first creating the instance.
 The first time that you log in, you will be presented a **Dashboard** page with a step-by-step tutorial on how to configure and tune your new Cloud Contact Center.

 You should now be able to run your application after setting the approved origins.
 The image below shows a runnable demo (source available [here](https://gitlab.ippon.fr/jstrickler/aws-connect-demo)).